Winter Trekking in Nepal

 A plausible factor that most people worry about winter trekking in the Himalayas is snow which blocks up many of the passes and sends people temporarily living in higher altitudes to their warmer residences in the lowlands.
 Weather tracking may be inaccurate or unreliable, and trekkers in this season have to keep an eye on any clouds that build up as this could be potential snowfall.
 In this case, a few days' rests would be the most viable alternative.
 However, most winter days are clear, which makes for a good time to trek otherwise.
 Choosing the winter trek with our high pass cross would be rewarding.
 Thus, one can do the Everest base camp, Annapurna Sanctuary, or Everest Panorama trek without any problem.

-Certainly the benefits of trekking in this season is the low density of travellers.
-As most prefer to trek in peak seasons which lies in October-November or April-May, the well trailed routes are often crowded.
-So taking the same route during mid-winter could give you the advantage of having less crowded trail and lodges with quick services and lots of choices.
-The view from higher elevations is clear and rewarding.
-Many trekkers have enjoyed their travels to Annapurna, Langtang, Everest and other popular destinations during this season.
+Indeed, the benefit of trekking this season is the low density of travelers.
+Most prefer to travel in peak seasons between October-November and April-May, so the well-trailed routes are often crowded.
+So taking the same route during mid-winter could give you the advantage of less crowded trails and lodges with quick services and many choices.
+In addition, the view from higher elevations is straightforward and rewarding.
+Many trekkers have enjoyed their travels to Annapurna, Langtang, Everest, and other popular destinations during this season.
 You can plan yours as well!